Mehdi Khalil: International career

+In December 2023, Khalil was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 Known as "the Mountain" (الجبل) because of his height, Khalil is a goalkeeper with good reflexes and a large physical presence.
 At 1.96 m tall, Khalil was the fifth tallest goalkeeper at the 2019 AFC Asian Cup.
 He is a fine shot stopper, and has a tendency to punch balls away from crosses.
 In 2011 his agent Patrick Mörck described him as a "resilient, witty, and responsive goalkeeper", drawing similarities to Swedish former goalkeeper Andreas Isaksson.
 The same year Magnus Pehrsson, his coach at Djurgården, reaffirmed the similarities with Isaksson, noting "his size and his actions".

 Personal life

 Khalil's younger brother, Hadi, is also footballer who plays as a goalkeeper.
 His uncle, Hussein Khalil, was also a footballer; he encouraged Mehdi to pursue football as more than a hobby.
 Khalil's favourite club is Manchester United, and his favourite player is former Manchester United goalkeeper Edwin van der Sar.
 Other than football, Khalil enjoys tennis and swimming.

 On 11 January 2020, Khalil and his partner Myriam Damoury got married.
-Their son Selim was born on 24 May 2021.
+Their son Salim was born on 24 May 2021.